How To Edit Your Published Vocal Stories!

 It happened again.
 You spent five hours writing the perfect Vocal article.
 You got so excited by the fact you finished, you accidentally hit "submit for review" before deleting any spelling or grammar mistakes.
 Or maybe you did check for mistakes, but you missed a couple in your editing session.
 If only the article wasn't locked while pending for review - you could take them out right now!

 This sucks.
 Now your audience can see you're one of those people who uses apostrophes in plural words.
 Ugh, this is so embarrassing!

 I get it.
 I've been there plenty of times.
 Even worse: I've made factual errors in my Vocal articles.
 I've called TV episodes by the wrong name, accidentally wrote Jimi Hendrix was the highest paid artist of the 60's when he was the highest paid musician at Woodstock, and even told thousands of readers you receive $10 from Vocal top stories.
 (Which used to be true, but now it's $5.
 Unfortunately, I can't predict the future.)

 Never fear, dear reader.
 I'm about to tell you a secret that will change your life...

 You can edit your published Vocal stories.

 WHAT?!
 Yup.
 You heard me.
 I know, you're in shock right now.
 I thought it was impossible, too.
 Turns out, it's not.
-And it hasn't been impossible, like, EVER.
-It's just the information wasn't readily available.
-Or maybe it was, but us busy creators didn't know where to look for it.
+In fact, editing on Vocal has only gotten easier!

 Let's get down to brass tacks.
 Here's a step-by-step guide of how to edit your published stories, followed by some questions you may have about the process!